vectordotdev/vector/docs/tutorials/lognamespacing.md

 ````

 It is also possible to specify the type for specifix indexes in the
-array eg. this array will  have a string at index 0 and and integer
+array eg. this array will have a string at index 0 and an integer
 at index 1:

 ```rust